jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 # Taxonomies and Classification

-There have been several efforts classify, survey or develop taxonomies for workflows.
-Yu and Buyya are the only source that provides what can be truly considered a "taxonomy," showing the hierarchical relationships between workflow concepts.
-Most of the other authors discussed below, while claiming to produce taxonomies, in fact produce controlled vocabularies.
+There have been several efforts to classify, survey or develop taxonomies for workflows.
+Yu and Buyya are the only source that provides what can be truly considered a "taxonomy," by showing the hierarchical relationships between workflow concepts.
+Most of the other efforts discussed below, while claiming to produce taxonomies, in fact produce controlled vocabularies.

-Human involvement is critical in some workflows which requires adaptive management, as shown by Han and Bussler, \[Han, 1998].
+Human involvement is critical in some workflows which require adaptive management, as shown by Han and Bussler, \[Han, 1998].
 Their work considers adaptive workflow management in the context of healthcare workflows and argues that workflow technology in 2002 was incapable of adapting sufficiently